It is a rare condition that causes the palms of the hands to turn red.

 There is no specific treatment to cure red palms caused by palmar erythema.

 Treatment involves finding and addressing the underlying cause of the condition.
-Once the underlying cause is treated, the redness of the palms may partially or completely disappear.
+Once the underlying cause is treated, the redness of the palms may partially or wholly disappear.

 If the redness is a side effect of a medication, doctors may recommend alternative medications.